Know Before You Go...®

 History

-St. Lucia is a small island nation located in the eastern Caribbean Sea.
-The island was originally inhabited by the Arawak and Carib indigenous peoples before being colonized by European powers in the 17th century.
+The tiny island nation of St. Lucia can be found nestled in the eastern Caribbean Sea.
+Originally, the Arawak and Carib indigenous peoples were the sole inhabitants of the island before European colonizers arrived in the 17th century.

-In the 1950s, the island experienced a surge in nationalist movements and demands for independence from British rule.
-In 1958, St. Lucia joined the short-lived West Indies Federation, which aimed to unite several British Caribbean colonies.
-However, the federation collapsed in 1962, and St. Lucia continued its push for independence.
+In the decade of the 1950s, the island underwent a swell of nationalist movements and calls for liberation from British governance.
+In the year 1958, St. Lucia became part of the short-lived West Indies Federation, an entity that aspired to unify several British Caribbean territories.
+However, the federation disintegrated in 1962, leading St. Lucia to persist in its drive for independence.

 On February 22, 1979, St. Lucia finally gained independence from Britain and became a sovereign nation within the Commonwealth.
 The island's first prime minister, Sir John Compton, led the country for most of the 1980s and 1990s, overseeing economic development and modernization efforts.